pavanvidem/training-material/topics/proteomics/tutorials/neoantigen-non-reference-database-generation/tutorial.md

 >            - *"Find Regex"*: `^(.*)$`
 >            - *"Replacement"*: `generic|RPKM_\1`
 >
-> 2. Rename as RPKM-FASTA
+> 2. Rename as "RPKM-FASTA"
 >
 {: .hands_on}